qbead/qbead-website/src/content/lessons/000-the-device.md

 </div>

-But with the Qbead we do not only see quantum states: we change them!
+But with the Qbead we do not only see quantum states: **we change them**.

 <div class="grid grid-cols-1 md:grid-cols-2 gap-4 items-center">

 <div>

-By rotating your Qbead in any direction you perform qubit gates!
-This means, the vector of the qubit rotates around the Bloch sphere.
+By **rotating** your Qbead in any direction you can perform **qubit gates**.
+This means, the state vector of the qubit rotates to another position in the Bloch sphere.

 </div>